 How can I find out about my child’s progress at nursery?

-You will be able to chat to your child’s key person informally at the beginning or ends of sessions.
+You will be able to chat with your child’s key person informally at the beginning or end of sessions.
 If questions or concerns are more complex, we ask you to make an appointment as staff need to be with the children for the main part of the day.
 You will be invited to termly meetings to discuss your child’s learning and progress.

 How can I help my child to learn at home?

 Listening to, talking with, and playing with your child are the most important ways in which you can help your child.
 Ask them about what they did at school, play simple tabletop games with them, enjoy sharing a book together turn off the television and computer!

 Our Literacy Book Packs are available for reading at home.
 They have been carefully selected by our team and features many fiction and non-fiction books.
 The work plans associated with the books are also available.